cristinagalisteo/thesis_CGalisteo/README.md

 # thesis_CGalisteo

-**analysisPhyChem.R:** Analysis of the physico physicochemical parameters of the samples.
+**analysisPhyChem.R:** Analysis of the physicochemical parameters of the samples.

 **cleaning_seqs.py:** Filter *contigs* from fasta file by length or SPAdes kmer.<br> &nbsp;&nbsp;&nbsp;&nbsp;**INTERACTIVE** <br>